jschirrmacher/useful-typescript-functions/README.md

 This function flattens an deeply nested object to one level.
 The 'paths' of the original nesting level are conserved as new property names like in the following example:

-    import { flattenObject } from "@jschirrmacher/object-utils"
+    import { flattenObject } from "js-object-utils"

     console.log(
         flattenObject({